Guidance for Businesses & Organizations

 - Another health screening option is to use the MI Symptoms app.
 It is a free online tool from the state of Michigan to screen employees: https://misymptomapp.state.mi.us/

 - Instructions on social distancing, self-monitoring, self-quarantine, and self-isolation

-- COVID-19 Preparedness and Response Plan Template: Businesses and entities can use this template from MIOSHA to prepare their required plan
+- COVID-19 Preparedness and Response Plan Template - Businesses and entities can use this template from MIOSHA to prepare a plan

-- Centers for Disease Control and Prevention (CDC) - Guidance on Reopening Communities, Schools, Workplaces, and Events.
+- Centers for Disease Control and Prevention (CDC) - Guidance on for communities, schools, workplaces, and events

 - Building signs - Signs about masks, staying home if sick, and social distancing from Washtenaw County Health Department.